Available Dust Maps¶

 Leike & Enßlin (2019)¶

-A three-dimensional map of Milky Way dust extinction, incorporating a Gaussian process prior on the dust extinction density.
+A three-dimensional map of Milky Way dust extinction, incorporating a Gaussian process prior on the log of the dust extinction density.
 The map is based on the Gaia DR2 catalog parallaxes and G-band extinctions, and spans a (600 pc)³ box centered on the Sun.